AGRICULTURE AND FORESTRY DEVELOPMENT SERVICES (AFDS)

 Factors used by the Secretary of Agriculture and Forestry in determining grant awards and conditions include: anticipated levels of job creation, capital investment, amount of Virginia-grown agricultural and forestal products used by the project, as well as projected impact on agricultural and forestal producers, a return on investment analysis, and an analysis of the impact on competing businesses located in the area.

-Governor McAuliffe Announces 70 New Jobs in City of Hopewell
+Governor McAuliffe Announces 25 New Jobs in the City of Charlottesville

 Virginia Department of Agriculture and Consumer Services